Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$

 \paragraph{Online Algorithms}

-When an online vertex arrives, an online algorithm should immediately and irrevocably match it to an unmatched adjacent offline vertex, or discard it.
-Define the competitive ratio of an online algorithm to be the infimum of the ratio of its expected objective to the expected objective of the offline optimal matching.
+When an online vertex arrives, an online algorithm should immediately and irrevocably match it to an unmatched offline neighbor, or discard it.
+Define the competitive ratio of an online algorithm to be the infimum (over all possible instances) of the ratio of its expected objective to the expected objective of the offline optimal matching.

 \paragraph{Suggested Matching}